Horizon-Private-Server/horizon-wiki/getting-online/ps2/README.md

 ## Custom Map Setup
-Our community members often play on the custom maps created by staff members for both [UYA](/up-your-arsenal/CMAPS.md) and [DL](/deadlocked/CMAPS.md).
+Our community members often play on the custom maps created by staff members for both [Ratchet & Clank: Up Your Arsenal (NTSC-U/C)/Ratchet & Clank 3 (PAL)](/up-your-arsenal/CMAPS.md) and [Ratchet: Deadlocked (NTSC-U/C)](/deadlocked/CMAPS.md).
+Unforunately, custom maps are not currently available for Ratchet: Gladiator (PAL).

 In order to join or create lobbies on custom maps, follow the steps below.

-Custom maps work on Ratchet & Clank: Up Your Arsenal (NTSC-U/C), Ratchet & Clank 3 (PAL), and Ratchet: Deadlocked (NTSC-U/C).
-Unforunately, custom maps are not currently available for Ratchet: Gladiator (PAL).

 ### Custom Map Setup - Video Guide
 [Click here for a video tutorial showing how to set up custom maps on the PS2](https://youtu.be/ND61nvDr0bM).